 What Is A Whistleblower?

 Based on this lawsuit is the term whistleblower.
 This can be used to describe any person that reveals evidence of fraud or misconduct against a company.
 This person doesn’t have to be an employee or former employee of the company.
 However, in many cases, they are.
 Think of whistleblowers as doing the right thing and reporting businesses that are not operating legally.

 What Types Of Instances Can A Whistleblower Report?

 Any employment attorney in Los Angeles will tell you that businesses can break the law in many ways.
 Understanding some prime examples can help you to determine if what you’ve seen or heard is illegal or not.
 These include:

 - The company is creating a public danger.

 - A government contractor is misusing government funds.

 What Is Retaliation?

 Reporting when a company is acting in the wrong is a necessary part of being a U.S. citizen.
-However, it's not unheard of for employers to retaliate against whistleblowers that work for them.
-This could come in many different forms such as unfair firings, demotions, mistreatment, and transferring.
-An informant attorney in Los Angeles will even reveal that some companies reported may blacklist whistleblowers that are not under their employment to retaliate against the claims.
+However, it’s not unheard of for employers to retaliate against whistleblowers that work for them.
+This could come in many different forms, such as unfair firings, demotions, mistreatment, and transferring.
+An informant attorney in Los Angeles will reveal that some companies reported may block whistleblowers who are not employed to retaliate against the claims.